web3/web3.js/docs/web3-eth-accounts.rst

     web3.eth.accounts.create([entropy]);

 Generates an account object with private key and public key.
+It's different from :ref:`web3.eth.personal.newAccount() <personal-newaccount>` which creates an account over the network on the node via an RPC call.

 ----------
 Parameters